kmsmith137/ch_frb_l1/MANUAL.md

 The L1 server can run in one of two modes:

-  - A "full-scale" mode which assumes 16 beams, two 10-core CPU's, and either 2 or 4 streams.
+  - A "production-scale" mode which assumes 16 beams, two 10-core CPU's, and either 2 or 4 streams.
 In this mode, we usually use 16384 frequency channels, which means that the L1 server needs 160 GB of memory!